 Eliminating the Mortgage Interest Tax Deduction on Second Homes

 The bill would eliminate the mortgage interest tax deduction on second homes and also conform to federal law on mortgage deduction for primary homes from $1,000,000 to $750,000.
-The revenue generated by the measure would create an on-going fund to address homelessness of approximately $500 million annually.
+The revenue generated by the measure would create an on-going fund of approximately $500 million annually to address homelessness.

 California COVID Rehousing & Resiliency Innovation Fund

 We appreciate the Governor’s continued focus on ending homelessness in California.
-Our response strengthens the Governor’s proposed budget to ensure that 100% of persons who came inside to Project Roomkey are not forced back to the street.
+Our response strengthens the Governor’s proposed budget to ensure that 100% of persons who were housed through Project Roomkey are not forced back onto the streets.
 It accomplishes this within the new budget reality and leverages one-time federal funds with one-time/minimal state investment on a nearly 4:1 basis.
-There are three primary components in our proposal, EXPAND, ELIMINATE and INCENTIVIZE.
+There are three primary components in our proposal which are Expand, Eliminate, and Incentivize.

 Stable Homes California

-Collaborating with coalition partners, Housing California drafted a framework of solutions to address the potential housing speculation in the wake of COVID-19.
-The proposed fourfold framework would stabilize our communities, preserve homes, and expand our affordable housing stock.
-It includes (1) flexible acquisition funding that allows eligible entities to buy and renovate distressed rental properties, (2) creates a statewide right of first offer policy giving community stakeholders an opportunity to act before a property hits the market, (3) creates a statewide anti-displacement banking policy restricting harmful lending practices, and (4) funds investment in nonprofit capacity building through technical assistance grants for acquisition and rehabilitation process.
-Housing CA along with its coalition partners strongly believe that these steps must be taken to prevent the widespread displacement, foreclosures, and the widening of the racial wealth gap that we saw as a result of the Great Recession.
+Collaborating with coalition partners, Housing California drafted a framework of solutions to address potential housing speculation in the wake of COVID-19.
+The proposed four-fold framework would stabilize our communities, preserve homes, and expand our affordable housing stock.
+It (1) includes flexible acquisition funding that allows eligible entities to buy and renovate distressed rental properties, (2) creates a statewide right of first offer policy giving community stakeholders an opportunity to act before a property hits the market, (3) creates a statewide anti-displacement banking policy restricting harmful lending practices, and (4) funds investment in nonprofit capacity building through technical assistance grants for acquisition and rehabilitation processes.
+Housing California, along with its coalition partners, strongly believes that these steps must be taken to prevent the widespread displacement, foreclosures, and the widening of the racial wealth gap that we saw as a result of the Great Recession.